TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 Refer to the [CREATE SAMPLE TABLE](create-sample-table.md) for information on the extensions applicable to sample tables.

-## Example: Column Table partitioned on a single column
+## Example: Column Table Partitioned on a Single Column
 ```
  snappy>CREATE TABLE CUSTOMER (
         C_CUSTKEY     INTEGER NOT NULL,